Financial Disclosure - Family Mediation

 In some circumstances, if there is no agreement as to values, appraisals may be required prior to the mediation session to confirm real estate values, company or pension values.
 As previously discussed, we can assist with providing details of specialists in this regard if required.

 Please note that as mediators, we are not able to order parties to provide financial disclosure or provide legal advice about disclosure.
 We advise parties to seek legal advice if the financial situation is unclear, there is risk of fraud or a risk that some assets have been hidden, or if sufficient disclosure has not been provided upon request.
-It is for parties to decide, with legal advice if required, whether or not sufficient financial disclosure has been provided by the other party.

 Why is Financial Disclosure Important?